Exoskeleton: Paleontological significance

-However, our dependence on fossilized skeletons also significantly limits our understanding of evolution.
-Only the parts of organisms that were already mineralized are usually preserved, such as the shells of molluscs.
+However, our dependence on fossilised skeletons also significantly limits our understanding of evolution.
+Only the parts of organisms that were already mineralised are usually preserved, such as the shells of molluscs.
 It helps that exoskeletons often contain "muscle scars", marks where muscles have been attached to the exoskeleton, which may allow the reconstruction of much of an organism's internal parts from its exoskeleton alone.
-The most significant limitation is that, although there are 30-plus phyla of living animals, two-thirds of these phyla have never been found as fossils, because most animal species are soft-bodied and decay before they can become fossilized.
+The most significant limitation is that, although there are 30-plus phyla of living animals, two-thirds of these phyla have never been found as fossils, because most animal species are soft-bodied and decay before they can become fossilised.